 - Don’t speak too quickly or too slowly

-Get in touch with one of the local charities that support people who are Deaf or have hearing loss.
+These local charities support people who are Deaf or have hearing loss.

-Please do get in touch with our Healthwatch if you want to tell us about your experience of deaf awareness in the NHS and social care, or want more information.
+Please get in touch with us if you want to tell us about your experience of deaf awareness in the NHS and social care, or want more information.